 There are two primary types of solutions for databases: SQL vs NoSQL – or relational databases and non-relational databases.

-A relational database has a structured and has a predefined schema, like a phone book, which stores phone numbers and addresses.
-Non-relational databases are unstructured, distributed, and have a dynamic schema, like file folders that hold everything from a person’s address and phone number to their Facebook ‘likes’ and online shopping preferences.
+A relational database has a structured and predefined schema, like a phone book, which stores phone numbers and addresses.
+Non-relational databases are unstructured, and distributed, and have dynamic schema-like file folders that hold everything from a person’s address and phone number to their Facebook ‘likes’ and online shopping preferences.

 SQL